OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 The iOS Keychain is used to securely store short, sensitive bits of data, such as encryption keys and session tokens.
 It is implemented as a SQLite database that can be accessed only through Keychain APIs.
 The Keychain database is encrypted using the device Key and the user PIN/password (if one has been set by the user).

 By default, each app can only access the Keychain created by itself.
-Access can however be shared between apps signed by the same developer by using the "access groups" feature.
-Access to the Keychain is managed by the <code>securityd</code> daemon, which grants access based on the app's <code>Keychain-access-groups</code>, <code>application-identifier</code> and <code>application-group</code> entitlements.
+Access can however be shared between apps signed by the same developer by using the "access groups" feature (`kSecAttrAccessGroup` see <sup>[https://developer.apple.com/documentation/security/ksecattraccessgroup]</sup> for more details).
+Access to the Keychain is managed by the `securityd` daemon, which grants access based on the app's `Keychain-access-groups`, `application-identifier` and `application-group` entitlements (More information can be found within the Apple documentation <sup>[https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html, https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html]</sup>).

 The KeyChain API consists of the following main operations with self-explanatory names:

-- SecItemAdd
+- `SecItemAdd`
-- SecItemUpdate
+- `SecItemUpdate`
-- SecItemCopyMatching
+- `SecItemCopyMatching`
-- SecItemDelete
+- `SecItemDelete`

 Keychain data is protected using a class structure similar to the one used for file encryption.
 Items added to the Keychain are encoded as a binary plist and encrypted using a 128 bit AES per-item key.
 Note that larger blobs of data are not meant to be saved directly in the keychain - that's what the Data Protection API is for.
 Data protection is activated by setting the <code>kSecAttrAccessible</code> attribute in the <code>SecItemAdd</code> or <code>SecItemUpdate</code> call.
-The following settings are available:
+The following Data Protection classes are available:

-- kSecAttrAccessibleAfterFirstUnlock: The data in the keychain item cannot be accessed after a restart until the device has been unlocked once by the user.
+- `kSecAttrAccessibleAfterFirstUnlock`: The data in the keychain item cannot be accessed after a restart until the device has been unlocked once by the user.
-- kSecAttrAccessibleAlways: The data in the keychain item can always be accessed regardless of whether the device is locked.
+- `kSecAttrAccessibleAlways`: The data in the keychain item can always be accessed regardless of whether the device is locked.
-- kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly: The data in the keychain can only be accessed when the device is unlocked.
+- `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly`: The data in the keychain can only be accessed when the device is unlocked.
 Only available if a passcode is set on the device.
 The data will not be included in an iCloud or iTunes backup.
-- kSecAttrAccessibleAlwaysThisDeviceOnly: The data in the keychain item can always be accessed regardless of whether the device is locked.
+- `kSecAttrAccessibleAlwaysThisDeviceOnly`: The data in the keychain item can always be accessed regardless of whether the device is locked.
 The data will not be included in an iCloud or iTunes backup.
-- kSecAttrAccessibleWhenUnlocked: The data in the keychain item can be accessed only while the device is unlocked by the user.
+- `kSecAttrAccessibleWhenUnlocked`: The data in the keychain item can be accessed only while the device is unlocked by the user.
-- kSecAttrAccessibleWhenUnlockedThisDeviceOnly: The data in the keychain item can be accessed only while the device is unlocked by the user.
+- `kSecAttrAccessibleWhenUnlockedThisDeviceOnly`: The data in the keychain item can be accessed only while the device is unlocked by the user.
 The data will not be included in an iCloud or iTunes backup.

+Next to the Data Protection classes, there are `AccessControlFlags` which define with which mechanism one can authenticate to unlock the key(`SecAccessControlCreateFlags`):
+- `kSecAccessControlDevicePasscode`: only access the item using a passcode
+- `kSecAccessControlTouchIDAny` : access the item using one of your fingerprints registered to TouchID.
+Adding or removing a fingerprint will not invalidate the item.
+- `kSecAccessControlTouchIDCurrentSet`: access the item using one of your fingerprints registered to TouchID.
+Adding or removing a fingerprint _will_ invalidate the item.
+- `kSecAccessControlUserPresence`: access the item using either one of the registered fingerprint (using TouchID) or fallback to the PassCode.

+Please note that keys secured by TouchID (using `kSecAccessControlTouchIDCurrentSet` or `kSecAccessControlTouchIDAny`) are protected by the Secure Enclave: the keychain only holds a token, but not the actual key that is protected.

 #### Static Analysis